zopalmer14/zopalmer14/README.md

 👋🏽 Hi, my name is Zach Palmer

 🎓 I am a junior pursuing a Bachelor's of Science in Computer Science and a minor in Applied Statistics.
-I expect to graduate in April 2023.
+I expect to graduate in May 2023.

 🌇 Buffalo native, with a passion for Data Science and Analytics.